iamnaveen8851/Boat-Life-Style-Clone/README.md

 # Boat-Life-Style---Construct-Week-Project-React
-This is my first ever React Project using Vite tool
+This is my first ever react project name `boat lifestyle` using Vite tool